-The BFA and Certificate programs of the Film School offer students a chance to learn about both the aesthetics and practices of filmmaking.
+The BFA and MFA programs of the Film School offer students a chance to learn about both the aesthetics and practices of filmmaking.
 First, by exploring film as an art form, students learn to “see” the physical and metaphysical world, and then find ways to conceptualize and represent it.
 Through the mastering of the basic techniques of writing, producing, shooting, directing and editing, students learn how to make narrative films.
 The intention, ultimately, is to help students find their unique voices and learn how to tell the stories that move, captivate, and inspire them.

 While we embrace the idea of film as an art, it is also a business, and students need to learn what makes for a successful film career and how to achieve the profitable exhibition of one’s work.
 Time is spent understanding the various aspects of development, financing and promotion.